-Suppose, you want to create a query where you want to check that the stock is a. trading above 50 EMA on a daily timeframe, and b. hourly RSI is above 50, and c.
+Suppose, you want to create a query where you want to create a strategy and take an entry when the stock is a. trading above 10 EMA on a daily timeframe, and b. hourly RSI is above 50, and c.
 MACD is giving a buy signal in 5 min timeframe

-You will be able to do this with just 3 lines in the scanner now...
+You will be able to do this with just 3 lines now...

 Close (0) higher than